thijzert/speeldoos/README.md

     sd seedvault --input_xml speeldoos.xml --output_dir out
     mv out/CDA67916.xml out/CDA67916.zip /path/to/speeldoos-library/

+### check
+Check your speeldoos library folder for missing information or other errors.

+Usage:

+    sd check

+Some errors can be fixed automatically (such as adding Composer ID's), others will require manual intervention (like providing missing source files).

 History
 -------
 This project was started to scratch a very specific itch, in that every music player (software or otherwise) is absolutely rubbish at classical music.